-After your the date for inviting reviewers (and the date for managers to start approving reviewers) has passed, you should inform managers to approve reviewers, by clicking the "inform managers to approve"-button at the top of the screen.
+After the date for inviting reviewers (and the date for managers to start approving reviewers) has passed, you should inform managers to approve reviewers, by clicking the "inform managers to approve"-button at the top of the screen.
 Once managers have approved the reviewers, automatic emails are sent to reviewers within the next hour.
 By waiting for up to one hour Small Improvements can batch emails, so that reviewers won't get overloaded by mail.

-Note: The emails you trigger to managers will only tell them to to approve the reviewers of their direct reports.
+Note: The emails you trigger to managers will only tell them to approve the reviewers of their direct reports.
 But senior managers are also able to approve the reviewers for indirect reports from the overview screen.
 This enables entire departments to work autonomously without having to ask HR for help all the time.

 Reporting, tracking, and nudging employees